 INTRODUCTION

-Indian mustard (Brassica juncea L.) is an essential oilseed crop, which widely cultivated for edible oil, rich in essential fatty acids.
+Indian mustard (Brassica juncea L.) is an essential oilseed crop, which is widely cultivated for edible oil, rich in essential fatty acids.
 The yield and quality of mustard are closely linked to the availability of key nutrients, particularly nitrogen (N) and sulphur (S).
 Nitrogen is essential for plant growth, as it is a component of amino acids, chlorophyll, enzymes and proteins.
-It improves the vegetative growth and photosynthesis, but a deficiency tends to stunted growth and decrease yield, while excess amount of nitrogen can lead lodging and delayed maturity (Ladha et al., 2005; Sharma et al., 2013).
-Optimizing nitrogen application is essential for better yield.
+It improves the vegetative growth and photosynthesis, but a deficiency tends to stunted growth and decrease yield, while an excess amount of nitrogen can lead to lodging and delayed maturity (Ladha et al., 2005; Sharma et al., 2013).
+Optimising nitrogen application is essential for better yield.
 Sulphur, although required in smaller amounts, is also important for mustard.
-It is involved in the synthesis of amino acids, coenzymes, vitamins, and play a key role for plant growth and stress resistance.
-The sulphur deficiency leads to reduced poor growth, chlorosis, and oil content in seeds, at the end lowering both yield and quality (Saha et al., 2022).
-Furthermore, sulphur plays a role in enhancing nitrogen uptake and reducing nitrogen leaching, making it critical for balanced fertilization (Rashid et al., 2017).
-An optimal balance of nitrogen and sulphur is necessary to maximize mustard growth and oil quality.
+It is involved in the synthesis of amino acids, coenzymes, and vitamins, and plays a key role in plant growth and stress resistance.
+The sulphur deficiency leads to reduced growth, chlorosis, and oil content in seeds, at the end lowering both yield and quality (Saha et al., 2022).
+Furthermore, sulphur plays a role in enhancing nitrogen uptake and reducing nitrogen leaching, making it critical for balanced fertilisation (Rashid et al., 2017).
+An optimal balance of nitrogen and sulphur is necessary to maximise mustard growth and oil quality.
 This study aims to investigate the effects of varying nitrogen and sulphur levels on mustard’s growth, yield, and oil content.
 The objective is to identify the optimal nutrient combination to improve both productivity and seed quality (Fageria et al., 2010).
 The findings will provide valuable insights into nutrient management strategies that can enhance the sustainability and profitability of mustard cultivation.

 MATERIALS AND METHODS

-A field experiment was carried out to “Effect of Different Levels of Nitrogen and Sulphur on yield, quality and Economics of Indian Mustard (Brassica juncea L.)” was carried out at the Agronomy Research Farm of S.D.J.
-Post Graduate College Chandeshwar, Azamgarh affiliated with Veer Bahadur Singh Purvanchal University, Jaunpur (U.P.) during Rabi (winter) seasons of 2020-21 and 2021-22.
-The soil of experimental field was Clay loam in texture, and having pH of 8.20 determined in a 1:2.5 soil-to-water suspension, EC 0.35 dS/m, organic carbon 3.7%, available nitrogen 194.25 kg/ha, available phosphorus 18.0 kg/ha., available potassium 250.25 kg/ha and available sulphur 10.50 kg/ha The experiment comprised of four nitrogen levels (0, 40, 80 and 120 kg ha-1) and four sulphur levels (0, 15, 30 and 45 kg ha-1) tested in Randomized Block Design with three replications.
-Nitrogen and sulphur were supplied through urea and single super phosphate respectively.
-As per treatment half dose of nitrogen and full dose sulphur was applied as basal dressing.
-The remaining half dose of nitrogen was applied after first irrigation.
-Full dose of P and K was applied at the time of sowing.
+A field experiment was carried out to “Effect of Different Levels of Nitrogen and Sulphur on yield, quality and Economics of Indian Mustard (Brassica juncea L.)” at the Agronomy Research Farm of S.D.J.
+Post Graduate College Chandeshwar, Azamgarh affiliated with Veer Bahadur Singh Purvanchal University, Jaunpur (U.P.), during Rabi (winter) seasons of 2020-21 and 2021-22.
+The soil of the experimental field was Clay loam in texture, and had a pH of 8.20 determined in a 1:2.5 soil-to-water suspension, EC 0.35 dS/m, organic carbon 3.7%, available nitrogen 194.25 kg/ha, available phosphorus 18.0 kg/ha. available potassium 250.25 kg/ha and available sulphur 10.50 kg/ha.
+The experiment comprised four nitrogen levels (0, 40, 80 and 120 kg ha-1) and four sulphur levels (0, 15, 30 and 45 kg ha-1) tested in a Randomised Block Design with three replications.
+Nitrogen and sulphur were supplied through urea and single super phosphate, respectively.
+As per treatment, half dose of nitrogen and full dose of sulphur were applied as basal dressing.
+The remaining half dose of nitrogen was applied after the first irrigation.
+A full dose of P and K was applied at the time of sowing.
 The crop was timely sown.
-The yield was recorded at harvest, quality parameters and economics was recorded after harvesting.
+The yield was recorded at harvest, and quality parameters and economics were recorded after harvesting.

 RESULTS AND DISCUSSION